rishabh1403/blog-source/posts/travel/2020/03/Pangot.md

 to.
 Food again was really good and was followed by a long comapny meeting.
 We brainstormed for quite sometime until the bonfire.

+Bonfire wwas fun, people were frinking and eating and singing.
+I was mostly curled up in a blanked and sat as close the fire I could.
+Some of us sang really good.
+It was an evening well spent and we retired to our cottages after dinner.
+I got to sleep on a bunk bed.

+I got up early next morning and found out couple of othere were too.
+Wew ent for a walk and came across a really cute dog near by.
+It was fun to play with him.
+He was tripping over snow and the sight melted my heart.
+I always wanted a dog, and this sight made sure, i'm getting one sooner than later.
+I played in snow for sometime and was tahnkful to Abhik and shubham because those shoes were a life saver.
+The rest of the day went jusdt like the last one, games and good food.
+The cold weather was taking a toll on some people and we started worrying for their health.
+Luckily it wasn't anything very serious and everything worked out fine eventually.
+In the evening we had another gathering where we socialized a bit before retiring to sleep.
+I got the bunk bed again.

+We left for delhi next mnorning.
+We got to aboard the snow train again and it was fun again.
+I'll admit the drive in snow was rthe best part of the trip.
+Following that, we boarded out bus and left for Delhi.
+We all reached our homes, safe and sound and that concluded our 3 day fun filled trip to Pangot.

+That is it for thuis one guys, stay tuned and i'll see you around in the next one where my biking group went to Jim Corbett national park for a 2 day bike ride.